pizza-lazor/process_mining/roadmap.md

 ## Stage 6 – Interactive Flow View (in progress)
 - [x] Prototype an arcade-style directly-follows explorer with hover highlights and neon theming.
 - [x] Add a multi-model studio showing Petri, BPMN, Markov, and Declare perspectives simultaneously.
+- [x] Overlay swimlanes and detachable explorers for the non-Petri process flow.
+- [x] Bootstrap Godot prototype fed by Python JSON exporter for advanced rendering experiments.
 - [ ] Build a non-Petri “process flow” visualization with clickable layers.
 - [ ] Synchronise flow view selections with other panels.